-Students are normally expected to complete the Master's program within 15 months of enrollment.
+Students are normally expected to follow a standard course stream in order to complete the Master's program within 15 months of enrollment.
 Enrollment commences in late August or September and the program should be completed by December of the following year.
+Students may request a personalized course stream designed to complete the MA program coursework over two years (15 credits per year of which 9 credits must be for core courses in the first year).
+Admissions priority is given to standard course stream applicants and scholarship opportunities are only available to students on the standard course stream.

-Even in cases of Leave of absence and/or Thesis extensions, there is an absolute deadline of three (3) years from the date of enrollment within which the Master's degree must be completed.
+Even in cases of a personalized course stream, leave of absence and/or Thesis extension, there is an absolute deadline of three (3) years from the date of enrollment within which the Master's degree must be completed.
 Failure to complete all degree requirements within three years, automatically results in termination from the MA program.